fission/environments/python-fastapi/examples/README.md

 - `multifile/` shows how to create Fission Python functions with multiple source files.
 - `requestdata.py` shows how you can access the HTTP request fields, such as the body, headers and query.
 - `statuscode.py` is an example of how you can change the response status code.
+- `guestbook/` is a more realistic demonstration of using Python and Fission to create a serverless guestbook.

 ## Getting Started